UX Research | Accessibility

 Inclusivity benefits all

-Inclusivity through accessibility promotes equal opportunities and empowers people to fully participate in society
+Inclusivity promotes equal opportunities and empowers people to fully participate

 Limitations